SAP-samples/cloud-extension-ecc-business-process/README.md

 ## Prerequisites

-To deploy the mock server application it's necessary to have a Node.js runtime.
+To deploy the mock server application it's necessary to have a Cloud Foundry runtime.
 For the moment the application is ready to be deployed in Cloud Foundry environment only.
 Kyma/K8s is temporarily out of scope.

 ## Quick deploy in Cloud Foundry Environment